LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of using assignable variables in the context of parametric objects in order to represent object state

+- `assumptions`
+	simple example of implementation of linear and intuitionistic assumptions

 - `attvars`
 	experimental example of of using attributed variables within Logtalk objects and categories